united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/ifm-retrofitting/index.md

 Retrofitting older machines with sensors is sometimes the only-way to capture process-relevant information.
-In this article, we will focus on retrofitting with ifm IO-link gateways and Sensorconnect, a microservice of the united manufacturing hub, that finds and reads out ifm IO-link masters in the network and pushes sensor data to MQTT/Kafka for further processing.
+In this article, we will focus on retrofitting with ifm IO-link gateways and Sensorconnect, a microservice of the United Manufacturing Hub, that finds and reads out ifm IO-link masters in the network and pushes sensor data to MQTT/Kafka for further processing.

 ![](/images/features/ifm-retrofitting/ifm_sensors.jpg?width=40%)